 1 | def truncated_svd(X: np.ndarray, k: int) -> tuple[np.ndarray, np.ndarray, np.ndarray]: |

-Linear algebra lets you express complicated transformations using simple matrix operations.
-The more I work with machine learning, the more I appreciate how these mathematical foundations make everything possible.
-Next time you call model.fit()
+Linear algebra lets you express complicated transformations with simple matrix operations.
+I’ve been working with ML for a while now and I still find it pretty cool how these mathematical foundations make everything work.
+When you call model.fit()

 or torch.matmul()